-Since my diagnosis of bipolar disorder in 1995, I have always felt that something has been missing.
-I have attended years of therapy, and have a great deal of family support, which has definitely paid off and helped me live a very stable life.
-I work hard at maintaining stability by taking my medicine, getting eight to 10 hours of sleep, and exercising.
+Since my diagnosis of bipolar disorder many years ago, I have felt that something has been missing.
+I have attended therapy and I have a great deal of family support, which has definitely paid off and helped me live a very stable life.
+I work hard at maintaining stability by taking my medicine, getting 8 to 10 hours of sleep, and exercising.

 Finding a support group